DavidZWZ/Awesome-Deep-Research/README.md

 - 🏢 Industry-leading products and solutions
 - 🔧 Open-source implementations and tools
 - 📚 Latest research papers and breakthroughs
-- 🎯 Practical applications and use cases
+- 🎯 Evaluation Benchmarks and Practical applications

 Whether you're a researcher, developer, or enthusiast, this repository is your gateway to exploring the fascinating intersection of artificial intelligence and autonomous agents.